Department of German

 Traces the development of critical reflection on media through careful readings of a wide range of media theoretical texts from the late 19th to the early 21st century.
 Topics range from the birth of single-point perspective to photography, from gramophones to radio, from pre-cinematic optical devices to film and television, and from telephony and typewriters to cyberspace.
 Covers the relationship between representation and technology, the historicity of perception, the interplay of aesthetics, techniques, and politics, and transformations of reigning notions of imagination, literacy, communication, reality, and truth.
 Two 90-minute seminars.
 D. Fore, T. Levin

 Exploration of specific problems in the history of German theater, drama, and dramatic theory.
 Topics may range from the baroque drama to the importance of Brechtian theater for modernism, and from the dramatic representation of political conflicts to contemporary theater and performance studies.
-Prerequisite: 107.
 Staff

 GER 302 Wagner (see MUS 337)

 GER 303 Topics in Prose Fiction Fall LA

 Critical investigations of particular problems in the development of German literary prose.
 Topics may include love as a mode of literary self-expression, the role of utopia in the rise of the modern novel, the history of the German novella, detective fiction, and the modern short story and experimental prose.
 Prerequisite: 107.
 J. Vogl